leota/CryptoTracker/README.md

 ```
 npm start
 ```
-then open your browser on `http://localhost:4200/`
+then open your browser at `http://localhost:4200/`

 ## Build
 ```